Mon – Sun 10.00 – 5.00 (Mar – Oct)

 Bauhaus Museum Dessau - Ground floor

-Three special exhibitions
+Two special exhibitions

 For the first time, the first floor of the Bauhaus Museum Dessau will be used for exhibitions.

-Two further exhibitions will also be presented in the new special exhibition space in the southern part of the museum building.
+Two exhibitions will be presented in the new special exhibition space in the southern part of the museum building.
 The exhibition “The Gesture Speaks” deals with the human body at the beginning of the 20th century as a medium of perception and expression and Clément Cogitore shows “Bodies in Sync“.

 25.09.2024 – 01.03.2026